rrwick/Porechop/README.md

 The same colour scheme is used for middle adapters, but only reads with a positive hit are displayed:

 <p align="center"><img src="misc/middle_adapters.png" alt="Middle adapters"></p>

+# Known adapters

+The known Nanopore adapters that Porechop looks for are defined in the [adapters.py](../blob/master/porechop/adapters.py) file.

+They are:
+* SQK-MAP006
+* SQK-NSK007
+* PCR barcoding
+* Native barcoding

+If you know of any I missed, please let me know and I'll add them!